gaijin213/Open-source-transition/From Windows 2 Linux.md

 # From Windows 2 Linux

-Welcome.
 Before I tell my story, a quick no-nonsense truth:

 - Windows and Linux are not magic different universes — they are both operating systems.
 Both boot your hardware, run your programs, manage files, and give you a desktop or a terminal to interact with.
 They just take different roads to get to the same place.
 One uses different defaults, different tools, and different assumptions about control and freedom.